 i.
 We are in sin, and guilty before God.
 Yet He says, How can I give you up?
 Justice demands that He do this, yet in His heart He must find a way of salvation.
 In this, God sends Jesus Christ, and on the cross Jesus was “given up” in our place.

 b.
 Admah and Zeboiim were two cities near Sodom and Gomorrah that were also destroyed (Deuteronomy 29:23).
 God says, “I can’t bear to allow My people to be caught up in the destruction that will come upon all the nations, as Admah and Zeboiim were caught up on the destruction that came upon Sodom and Gomorrah.”

 c.
 I will not again destroy Ephraim: Though their sin deserves it, God will not wipe out Israel.
 He will leave a remnant, and will restore the nation.

 d.
 For I am God, and not man: The longsuffering, forgiveness, and compassion of the Lord toward His people seems unbelievable until we recognize that He is not man, but God.
 His love and forgiveness are of a different order.
-There are many differences between God and man in the matter of forgiveness.
+Charles Spurgeon observed that there are many differences between God and man in the matter of forgiveness.

 · Man will not restore an offender without a period of probation

 · Man will not love, adopt, honor, and associate with one who has wronged him.